AdobeDocs/experience-manager-forms-cloud-service.en/help/overview.md

 ## Onboarding {#onboarding}

 * If you are new to AEM as a cloud service, contact your Adobe representative to create an organization identifier for your company in the Adobe Identity Management System (IMS).
 Once Adobe has created an organization for your company, your designated administrator is added as the first member to the organization.
 Your administrator can add more members to your organization and provide them various roles.
-To enable forms functionality, follow instructions at [Enable Forms capability for your organization and Sites as a Cloud Service instances](setup-forms-cloud-service.md)
+To enable forms functionality, follow instructions at [Enable Forms capability for your organization and Sites as a Cloud Service instances](setup-forms-cloud-service.md).

 * If you already have an IMS (Adobe Identity Management System) organization and have organization members ready, you are ready to enable forms functionality for your organization.
-To enable forms functionality, follow instructions at [Enable Forms capability for your organization and Sites as a Cloud Service instances](setup-forms-cloud-service.md)
+To enable forms functionality, follow instructions at [Enable Forms capability for your organization and Sites as a Cloud Service instances](setup-forms-cloud-service.md).

-* Existing Adobe Experience Manager Sites as a Cloud Service administrators can also configure and use AEM Forms as a Cloud Service.
-For details, see [Add Forms capability to your AEM Sites program](setup-forms-cloud-service.md#add-capability)
+* Existing Adobe Experience Manager Sites as a Cloud Service administrator can also configure and use AEM Forms as a Cloud Service.
+For details, see [Add Forms capability to your AEM Sites program](setup-forms-cloud-service.md#add-capability).